Indicator Level

 1) Define the scope of waste covered: Identify the main sources of waste this indicator covers.
 According to ECHO’s guidance, these should be waste from “facilities directly managed or supported by the partner” (e.g. offices, warehouses, (re)construction sites, health facilities, community centers, camps, distribution points).

 2) Define what “managed according to the sustainable solid waste management plan” means: Identify which sustainable waste management arrangements are already in place.
 These may be described in SOPs, activity plans, or logistics procedures and may not take the form of a stand-alone plan.
-If such arrangements do not yet exist (or are not written), agree on, define, and document a basic set of minimum sustainable waste management practices that are feasible for the project.
+If such arrangements do not yet exist (or are not written), agree on, define, and document a basic set of minimum sustainable waste management arrangements, tools, means, and processes that are feasible for the project.

-Exact measurements are not required; however, the calculations should be made using the best possible estimates based on observations, records (e.g. receipts or product specifications), and sample measurements, not on general assumptions alone.
-Choose one of the following approaches and apply it consistently:
+Exact measurements are not required; however, estimates should be based on the best available evidence (observations, records, and/or sample measurements), not on general assumptions alone.
+Choose one of the following approaches and apply it consistently within each facility type:

 Briefly document what the estimate is based on (e.g., spot checks, collection frequency, staff interviews, sampling period) and any key assumptions.

-- estimate the total waste generated across the project (sum across groups)
+- Sum the total waste generated across all facility types (Step 3).

 Disaggregate by